 Standby Switch 'Pop Reduction' and Current Surge Protection

 One modification I highly recommend is a resistor across the Standby Switch terminals.
 It will quiet or eliminate the Standby Switch 'pop' by allowing a small current to flow around the Standby Switch to charge the Filter Capacitors.
 This prevents a current surge when you close the Standby Switch.

 You should always ensure the Standby Switch is in the standby position before powering up the amp.
 Turn on the Power Switch then wait around 15 seconds for the tube heaters to come up to temp and for the pop resistor to charge the filter caps enough to prevent a current inrush which is what causes the pop.
 Preventing the current inrush will also make your filter caps last longer.

 The Valve Wizard recommends a resistor between 47k (2watt) or 150k (1watt).
 I had a 100k 2watt on hand so I used that.
-Adding the resistor eliminated all pop for my amp but you may need to install a 0.047uF 1000volt capacitor across the Standby Switch terminals (in parallel with the above resistor if you choose to install both).
+Adding the resistor eliminated all pop for my 5E3.
+If you still get a standby pop you can install a .047uF 1000volt disk capacitor across the Standby Switch terminals (in parallel with the above resistor if you choose to install both).

 Pop Resistor (grey 100k 2 watt) across the Standby Switch

 Another mod to consider is a 'bleeder resistor' to bleed the charge out of the big filter capacitors when power is removed.
 This is especially helpful when you test your amp with no tubes installed when the capacitor charge has no place to go and just sits there waiting to bite you.
 A bleeder resistor is a nice safety feature which can keep you from getting seriously zapped by your amp.
 Just solder a 100k 2watt or 220k 1watt resistor from the first filter cap's + lead (B+) to ground.